Appointments & Referrals

-Jennifer Zarcone is a Senior Behavior Analyst on the Neurobehavioral Unit in Behavioral Psychology and an Associate Professor in the Department of Psychiatry and Behavioral Sciences.
+Jennifer Zarcone is a Senior Behavior Analyst on the Neurobehavioral Unit in Behavioral Psychology and an associate professor in the Department of Psychiatry and Behavioral Sciences at Johns Hopkins.
 She is a supervising clinician and researcher for individuals with disabilities who have severe problem behavior.

 Dr. Zarcone obtained her doctoral degree from the Behavior Analysis program at the University of Florida, Department of Psychology in 1993.
 She is a board certified behavior analyst and a licensed psychologist.
 She has served in leadership positions on the Board of Directors for the Association for Positive Behavior Support.
 For the Association of Behavior Analysis (ABAI) she serves on the Practice Board and as a conference coordinator for the annual Autism Conference.
 She completed a three year term as an associate editor for the Journal of Applied Behavior Analysis and serves on the board of editors for the American Journal on Intellectual and Developmental Disabilities and the International Journal of Developmental Disabilities.
 She is currently on the board of the Maryland Association for Behavior Analysis.
 Her areas of expertise are in autism, severe behavior disorders, and medication clinical trials.